privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 message Ad {
   // Identifies an ad creative rendering url. string ad_render_url = 1;

-  // Arbitrary metadata of the ad provided by Buyer. string ad_metadata = 2;
+  // Arbitrary metadata of the ad provided by Buyer.
+  // Note: Arbitrary metadata of the ad is not passed from the device to
+  // server side but fetched from the Key Value service. string ad_metadata = 2;
 }
 ```